open-ch/pyrene/FAQ.md

 The instance of the component in the component's page is done through the `example` file of each component.

-This `PropTypes` object is generates by a Babel plugin, called `babel-plugin-typescript-to-proptypes`.
+<a name="proptypes-generation"></a> This `PropTypes` object is generates by a Babel plugin, called `babel-plugin-typescript-to-proptypes`.
 Indeed, components written in TypeScript do not have any `PropTypes` object.

 ----